astrada/google-drive-ocamlfuse/doc/Configuration.md

     delete_forever_in_trash_folder=false

-Specifies whether to directly stream large files (so that are no more cached):
+Specifies whether to directly stream large files, so that are no more cached (please note that this does not affect file uploading):

     stream_large_files=false